songlab-cal/tape-neurips2019/README.md

 ### Running the trained Task Model

-Once you've trained your task model, you can run an evaluation step like this, passing your test set (as tfrecords) to `--datafile`
+Once you've trained your task model, you can run an evaluation step like this, passing your test set (as tfrecords) to `--datafile`:

 ```bash
 $ tape-eval results/<task-name>-<model>-<time-stamp>/ --datafile data/remote_homology/remote_homology_test_fold_holdout.tfrecord